Density-induced processes in quantum gas mixtures in optical lattices

 \subsection{On-site problem and on-site interaction}

 This section is dedicated to the explicit solution of the many-body problem on a single lattice site for a given number of particles.
-For the multi-orbital dressing procedure (section \ref{sec:MO}.A) we assume the ground state of the interacting system to be a product state of these solutions.
-We apply the method of exact diagonalization to compute the ground state $\Psi(n)$ of $n$ bosons and one fermion on a single lattice site and thereby obtain the solution of the full lattice problem.
+We apply the method of exact diagonalization to compute the ground state $\Psi(n)$ of $n$ bosons and $m=1$ fermion on a single lattice site.
 In particular, this leads directly to an occupation-number-dependent on-site energy $E_n$.
-The respective single-site Hamiltonian reads
+The Hamiltonian of the single-site problem reads

 with the bosonic particle number operator $\hat n^\a=\hbd{}{\alpha}\hb{}{\alpha}$ and the single-particle energies $\epsilon_\B^\a$.
 The operators $\hat m^\a$, $\hfd{}{\alpha}$, $\hf{}{\alpha}$ and the energy $\epsilon_\F^\a$ are the fermionic analogues.
 The multi-band interaction amplitudes are defined as